Colin Lovitt

 Colin Lovitt was a Queen's Counsel in Australia.
 He was known for defending Greg Domaszewicz and for getting in trouble for calling magistrate Bruce Zahner a 'cretin'.
 He represented Sudo Cavkic, charged with the murder of Keith William Allan, at the long-running second trial in 2006 that resulted in a hung jury, and at the similarly long third trial in 2007 when Cavkic was convicted.
+In the Hancock case, he defended Grame "Slim" Slater.

 Colin Lovitt died 10 January 2021.